raineorshine/cint/README.md

 	cint.not(f)

-	/** Returns a new function that inserts the given curried arguments to the inner function at the specified index of its runtime arguments. i.e. _.partial(f, args...) is equivalent to cint.partialAt(f, 0, args) and _.partialRight(f, args...) is equivalent to cint.partialAt(f, n, args) where n is the arrity of the function.
+	/** Returns a new function that inserts the given curried arguments to the inner function at the specified index of its runtime arguments. i.e. _.partial(f, args...) is equivalent to cint.partialAt(f, 0, args) and _.partialRight(f, args...) is equivalent to cint.partialAt(f, n, args) where n is the arity of the function.
 	*/
 	cint.partialAt(f, index, curriedArgs)

-	/** Returns a new function that calls the given function with a limit on the number of arguments. */ cint.arritize(f, n)
+	/** Returns a new function that calls the given function with a limit on the number of arguments. */ cint.aritize(f, n)

 	/** Recursively invokes the given function with no parameters until it returns a non-functional value. */ cint.callTillValue(value)